-- \ There is no state or federal MCL for sodium.
+- There is no state or federal MCL for sodium.
 Monitoring is required to provide information to consumers and health officials who are concerned about sodium intake due to dietary precautions.
-If you are on a sodium-restricted diet, you should consult a physician about the level of sodium in the water. - \\ For the highest monthly level detected, there were only two positive samples out of 2,940 samples taken.
-MLGW immediately responded by resampling above, at and below where the positive samples had been collected, and all the results were negative. - \\\ Data expressed as LRAA Locational Running Annual Average: The average of four consecutive quarterly results at each monitored sample location.
+If you are on a sodium-restricted diet, you should consult a physician about the level of sodium in the water. - For the highest monthly level detected, there was only one positive sample out of 2,901 samples taken.
+MLGW immediately responded by resampling above, at and below where the positive sample had been collected, and all the results were negative. - Data expressed as LRAA Locational Running Annual Average: The average of four consecutive quarterly results at each monitored sample location.